Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Data

 \section{Data}

-We combined different catalogues \citet{Gendre_2008, Gendre_2010, Miraghaei_2017, Capetti_2017b,Capetti_2017a, Baldi_2017, Proctor_2011} that characterise radio sources from the FRIST survey to create a data set of 2158 radio galaxy images with morphological labels.
+We combine different catalogues \citep{Gendre_2008, Gendre_2010, Miraghaei_2017, Capetti_2017b,Capetti_2017a, Baldi_2017, Proctor_2011} that characterise radio sources from the FIRST survey to create a data set of 2158 radio galaxy images with morphological labels.
 The labelling in the catalogues is typically performed by experts by considering radio images and the corresponding optical counterparts.
-We group radio sources in 4 classes, namely FRI, FRII, Compact and Bent.
-The data set is published on zenodo \cite{Griese_zenodo_2022} and on GitHub (\url{https://github.com/floriangriese/RadioGalaxyDataset}).
+We group radio sources into 4 classes, namely FRI, FRII, Compact and Bent.
+The source coordinates are compared between catalogues to remove duplicates.
+Sources that appear with different labels are regarded as ambiguous and are removed entirely.
+More details on the acquisition of the data set can be found in \citet{GRIESE2023108974}.
+The data set is published on zenodo \citep{Griese_zenodo_2022} and on GitHub (\url{https://github.com/floriangriese/RadioGalaxyDataset}).
 The radio galaxy images of the FIRST survey are collected from the virtual observatory skyview\footnote{\url{https://skyview.gsfc.nasa.gov}}.
-We downloaded the original images with a size of 300 x 300 pixels.
-Then we adopted the preprocessing from \cite{Aniyan_2017} after cropping the images to the input size of our generative network (128 x 128 pixels).
+We start from the original images with a size of (300$\ \times \ $300) pixels.
+Then we adopt the preprocessing procedure from \citet{Aniyan_2017}.
 In particular, we set all pixel values below three times the local RMS noise to the value of this threshold.
-Subsequently, the pixel values were rescaled to the range between -1 and 1 to represent floating point greyscale images.
-Finally, we applied classical augmentation to each image of the training set during training.
+We apply classical augmentation to all images during training consisting of random rotations and reflections of the base image.
+This augmentation is done every time an image comes up in the training loop, so that the augmentation factor simply depends on the number of iterations of the training procedure.
+Consequently, classical augmentation retains the class imbalance present in the base image set.
+The augmented images are then cropped to the input size of our generative network, i.e. to (128$\ \times \ $128) pixels.
+Subsequently, the pixel values are rescaled to the range [-1, 1] to represent floating point greyscale images.

 We separated 100 sources per class from the data set for the final evaluation of our models.
 For validation purposes during training (e.g. choosing the best model), we use a 5-fold cross-validation.
 Therefore, we do not need a separate validation set.
 As a result, we lose less training data.
 In particular, we split the training set into five blocks and did five separate training runs.
 For each of these runs one of the five blocks was used as the validation set and the remaining four blocks represented the corresponding training set.
 The quantities per class and per split are shown in \autoref{tab:dataset}.